rackerlabs/rackspace-how-to/content/vmware-services/vmware-server-virt-faq.md

 #### Are imaged-based backups part of the Server Virtualization offering?

-Yes, for an additional service fee.
+Yes, they are available for an additional service fee.
 This is accomplished via VM Recovery.

 #### Can I use fault tolerance with my Rackspace VMs?

-Server Virtualization does not currently allow vMotion and therefore fault tolerance is not enabled.
+Server Virtualization does not currently allow VMware vSphere&reg; Storage vMotion&reg;
+and therefore fault tolerance is not enabled.

 #### Does Rackspace offer utility billing for VMs?